5jt/primes/part1.md

 Finding prime numbers is a compute-intensive task familiar to computer-science students.
 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.

-It appears an unrewarding task for a vector-programming language.
+It might appear an unrewarding topic for a vector-programming language.

-We tackle this topic in order to study efficient vector solutions to a well-understood problem domain.
+We tackle it to study efficient vector solutions in a well-understood problem domain.
+A vector-programming notation helps us think clearly about an algorithm’s iteration.

+Part 1 of this article examines functional solutions to two questions:

+-   Is $x$ prime?
+-   What are the primes up to and including $N$?

+Subsequent parts will tackle prime factorization and stateful solutions.

 ## Background

 It is sometimes said that in Iversonian languages (programming languages derived from Iverson’s notation: e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
-They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as converge, map-reduce and fold.
+They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as Converge, Map-reduce and Fold.
 This has three important, but quite different consequences.

-The most obvious consequence is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
+-   The most obvious consequence is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
 Code becomes terse.
 With iteration as subordinated detail the remaining parts of an algorithm become easier to see and study.

-Vectors correspond to machine architectures.
+-   Vectors correspond to machine architectures.
 Algorithms expressed in vectors are more tractable for parallelization.
 Higher levels of abstraction leave implementors more scope for optimization.
 This is the second consequence.

-The least-remarked consequence is that condensing an algorithm to a few terse lines helps the writer focus on the iteration that it implies or specifies.
-Arguably, thinking about iteration is easier in an Iversonian language.
+-   The least-remarked consequence is that condensing an algorithm to a few terse lines helps the writer focus on the iteration that is implied or specified.
+Thinking about iteration is easier in an Iversonian language.

 At the British APL Association’s 40th anniversary celebration at the Royal Society in London in 2004, implementor Arthur Whitney spoke of k code volumes being two orders of magnitude smaller than C: